Get

 If your cat exhibits any strange behavior or a variant of how they naturally act, it is best to assume that they need a trip to the vet.

-Take notice of any other symptoms or strange behaviors that might have started happening around the same time as your cat’s odd staring contests.
-These can point to what your cat might be suffering from and can help your vet diagnose them.
+Take notice of any other signs or strange behaviors that might have started happening around the same time as your cat’s odd staring contests.
+These can point to what your cat might be suffering from and can help your vet diagnose the cause.

 Here are four common illnesses that a cat could suffer from if they start staring at you without blinking:

 • Hypertension: This is the medical phrase for high blood pressure.
 It can be caused by kidney disease or other diseases limiting your cat’s internal functions.
-It can be a symptom of something fatal.
+It can cause changes in vision or eye movement.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!